sun-jiao/annotation_extractor/README.md

 ## Others

-Most of untranslated Chinese comments are my nonsense.
+Most of untranslated Chinese comments are not important.
 Please don't care about it.